Forecasting Yang Baik

 Market volatility refers to the unpredictable and rapid changes in market conditions, consumer behavior, and business environments.
 Volatility can significantly impact forecasting accuracy, as it introduces uncertainties and makes it challenging to predict future outcomes.
 Organizations must closely monitor market volatility, adapt their forecasting models and assumptions accordingly, and make real-time adjustments to their forecasts.

-See also Forecasting Using Linear Regression In Excel
+See also Forecasting Using Python

 Technological advancements